-Each language Stage identifies specific linguistic and learning skills to be achieved, and these are cumulative in the sense that, for example, in Stage 5 you will be expected to demonstrate skills required at Stage 4.
-Given the highly communicative and resource-based nature of language learning, you are guided to develop all of the key skills above in all of the Stages.

-The Part 1 induction programme introduces you to learning strategies and methods, and also ensures that you sign up for training sessions in the use of ICT and for an introduction to the University Library.
+- The Part1 induction programme introduces you to learning strategies and methods, and also ensures that you sign up for training sessions in the use of ICT and for an introduction to the University Library.
 Your experience of all these induction activities is monitored during personal tutorials.
-Study skills and writing workshops are available throughout the year on request.

-Broadly speaking in the fields, the emphasis in Part 1 is on developing basic bibliographical and referencing skills, producing written work according to academic conventions, making individual and group presentations and developing an independent approach to learning.
-We also encourage you to develop good computer skills.

-In Part 2 the stress is on developing the kind of research skills and independent learning strategies which will prepare you to make the most of the social and cultural experiences of your Year Abroad and for producing the Investigative Project.
-This includes working with others on group tasks.
+Study skills and writing workshops are available throughout the Part on request. - Broadly speaking in the fields, the emphasis in Part 1 is on developing basic bibliographical and referencing skills, producing written work according to academic conventions, on making individual and group presentations and developing an independent approach to learning.
+We also encourage you to develop good computer skills. - In Part2 the stress is on developing the kind of research skills and independent learning strategies which will prepare you to make the most of the social and cultural experiences of your upcoming Year Abroad and for producing the Investigative Project.
+This includes working with others on group tasks. - You will normally spend Part3 abroad, when the emphasis is on enhancing independence and initiative in studying a foreign language and culture, developing empirical research skills and producing a long project.
+The

-You will spend Part 3 abroad, when the emphasis is on enhancing independence and initiative in studying a foreign language and culture, developing empirical research skills and producing a long project.
-The Modern Languages Year Abroad website offers students who are abroad the opportunity to communicate with both staff at home and other students abroad.
+Modern Languages Year Abroad website successfully offers students who are abroad the opportunity to communicate with both staff at home and other students abroad.

-In the final Part we stress advanced research skills, including the evaluation of the roles of primary and secondary sources, and developing the ability to develop a sustained argument in writing and to give academic oral presentations.

-Written, in-class and tutorial feedback is given to help you to identify the strengths and weaknesses of your key skills, and you will have the opportunity to monitor and evaluate your own progress in key skills with your academic advisor.
+- In the final Part we stress advanced research skills, including the evaluation of the roles of primary and secondary sources, and developing the ability to develop a sustained argument in writing and to give academic oral presentations. - Written, in-class and tutorial feedback is given to help you to identify the strengths and weaknesses of your key skills and as the School implements student profiling, you will be required to monitor and evaluate your own progress in key skills with your personal tutor.